-- 10. The Administration of Criminal Justice Act 2015 and the federal-level practice direction on active case management (aimed at speeding up criminal trial) has yet to filter down to the states' high courts and magistrates' courts.
-The culture of adjournments is rife across the country, stymieing even the best investigation and prosecution of any case. - 11.
-Further, awareness of wildlife crimes among the judiciary, as with prosecutions, is virtually nil.
+10. The Administration of Criminal Justice Act 2015 and the federal-level practice direction on active case management (aimed at speeding up criminal trial) has yet to filter down to the states' high courts and magistrates' courts.
+The culture of adjournments is rife across the country, stymieing even the best investigation and prosecution of any case.

+11. Further, awareness of wildlife crimes among the judiciary, as with prosecutions, is virtually nil.
 There is a need for support to the judiciary at both the federal and state levels (in priority areas) for training, awareness and more detailed scoping on the functioning of these courts with a view to identifying key interventions.
-Digitisation is often cited as a necessary requirement along with internet access (this can be said for prosecution offices too) to enable both speedy sharing of files and information and to simply provide access to relevant laws and procedures. - 12.
-There is no sentencing practice that can be identified in the context of wildlife crime due to the fact that so few cases have been prosecuted.
-However, Nigeria has a strong framework in relation to sentencing and, with the passage of the federal-level practice directions on sentencing in 2016, it is one of the few countries on the continent that has set out prescriptive sentencing guidelines.
-However, this only applies to a limited category of offences and within the FCT.
+Digitisation is often cited as a necessary requirement along with internet access (this can be said for prosecution offices too) to enable both speedy sharing of files and information and to simply provide access to relevant laws and procedures.

+14. In terms of international cooperation - extradition 12.
+There is no sentencing practice that can be identified and mutual legal assistance - Nigeria has a strong in the context of wildlife crime due to the fact that so legislative framework for both.
+However, as with few cases have been prosecuted.
+However, Nigeria has domestic prosecutions, the use of these powers in a strong framework in relation to sentencing and, with relation to international wildlife trafficking has not the passage of the federal-level practice directions on been utilised.
+The advent of a new law on mutual legal sentencing in 2016, it is one of the few countries on assistance demands that the central and competent the continent that has set out prescriptive sentencing authorities receive training/sensitisation and practical guidelines.
+However, this only applies to a limited support in putting these measures into place. category of offences and within the FCT.
 Another practice direction was also issued in 2015 focussing upon corruption and related offences for all High Courts.
 While 'environmental impact' is considered in both practice directions as a factor for sentencing, and while the 2016 practice direction provides for 'offences against the